cjdbarlow/Part-One/pharmacokinetic_modelling.md

     * Expressed as: $$ Cl = k.Vd $$ in ml.min<sup>-1</sup>.
         * As the **time constant** is the inverse of **k**, clearance can also be expressed as: $$ Cl = {Vd \over \tau } $$
     * Since **k** and **V<sub>D</sub>** are constants, clearance is also a constant
+    * Total clearance is a sum of the clearance of each individual clearance organ

 * **Rate of elimination**
 Amount of drug removed by the body per unit time.
     * Rate of elimination is the product of the clearance and the current concentration: $$ Rate \ of \ Elimination = Cl \times C $$, in mg.min<sup>-1</sup>

 ##Compartmental Modelling